 Teaching writing can be so tricky!
 Most of us never even took a class in college about how to teach writing.
 Many teachers are just winging it and we are all doing the best that we can with the tools we have been given.
 It stands to reason that we are making a few mistakes.
-The good news is that they are easy to correct!
+The good news is that these common mistakes teaching writing are easy to correct!

 Talk Too Much